The Ultimate Guide to College Student Spending Habits for 2023

 - 42% of students purchase coffee at least once a day.

 Getting around campus and the surrounding area is important for college students.
 Whether it’s by car, bike, or public transportation, transportation is a necessary expense.
+Student Spending.
 Here are some statistics on transportation spending:

 - The average college student spends $1,200 per year on transportation.